-- 1. You are responsible for showing interest in your work Attendance Sheet: Your attendance will be will recorded and initiating the self-discipline necessary to succeed. - You are responsible for regular and prompt attendance on all scheduled training dates. - 3.
-You are responsible for assigned books and completing all assignments in a timely manner. - 4.
-You are responsible for participating in all class activities, including graduation. - 5.
-You are responsible for obeying all classroom rules, including being quiet and respecting the rights of others. - 6.
-You are responsible for observing all safety regulations and reporting any unsafe conditions or possible safety hazards. - 7.
-You are responsible for maintaining the confidentiality of all patient records and/or private information shared at the work site. - 8.
-You are responsible for immediately informing your Instructor of any problem that may affect your ability to complete the training. - 9.
-You are responsible to follow the grievance procedure provided by Regional Center for Border Health, Inc./College of Health Careers. - 10.
+- 1. You are responsible for showing interest in your work and initiating the self-discipline necessary to succeed. - 2.
+You are responsible for regular and prompt attendance on all scheduled training dates. - You are responsible for assigned books and completing all assignments in a timely manner. - 4.
+You are responsible for participating in all class activities, including graduation. - You are responsible for obeying all classroom rules, including being quiet and respecting the rights of others. - You are responsible for observing all safety regulations and reporting any unsafe conditions or possible safety hazards. - You are responsible for maintaining the confidentiality of all patient records and/or private information shared at the work site. - 8.
+You are responsible for immediately informing your Instructor of any problem that may affect your ability to complete the training. - You are responsible to follow the grievance procedure provided by Regional Center for Border Health, Inc. College of Health Careers. - 10.
 You are responsible for returning all training equipment to Regional Center for Border Health, Inc. College of Health Careers, in the instance that you do not successfully complete training.

-Look online for more information rcbh.edu
+Look online for more information

+rcbh.edu